coil-kt/coil/coil-compose-singleton/README.md

 ```

 !!!
 Note
-    There's also a `coil-compose-base` artifact which is a subset of `coil-compose`.
-It does not include `LocalImageLoader` and does not depend on the singleton `ImageLoader`.
+    There's also the `coil-compose-base` artifact which is a subset of `coil-compose`.
+It does not include `LocalImageLoader` and the singleton `ImageLoader`.